-The High Level Panel will host policymakers, researchers and other influential stakeholders in digital education and gender equality.
-They will discuss the challenge of eliminating gender bias from STEM, entrepreneurial and digital disciplines and give their recommendations for future action.
+The High-Level Panel hosts policymakers, researchers, and other influential stakeholders in digital education and gender equality.
+They discuss the challenge of eliminating gender bias from STEM, entrepreneurial, and digital disciplines and give their recommendations for future action.

-Students involved in the Girls Go Circular project will meet inspirational mentors and exchange with their peers.
-Women who are at the forefront of creating a fair and open digital transition and in leading entrepreneurial positions will act as role models and inspire students to embrace their passion free from any societal or cultural prejudice.
+Students involved in the Girls Go Circular project meet inspirational mentors and exchange with their peers.
+Women at the forefront of creating a fair and open digital transition and in leading entrepreneurial positions act as role models and inspire students to embrace their passion free from societal or cultural prejudice.

 The younger generation will be the one to embrace the challenge of closing the gender gap in STEM and push it forward.
 Through the Women and Girls in STEM Forum, we connect students, policymakers, and representatives from science and industry, giving them a chance to gain inspiration and learn from each other.
 Girls Go Circular students will form teams and participate in a challenge to generate novel solutions to debunk gender stereotypes in STEM.
 The best three teams will pitch their idea before an expert jury during the event, and the winning team will be offered training to turn their vision into reality.